Manager: Damon Bristo

 A singer of “incisive vocal power and fierce theatrical acuity”, Mark Delavan is sought after throughout the United States and Europe for the most demanding roles in his repertoire.
 He regularly appears in the title roles of Der Fliegende Holländer, Falstaff and Rigoletto, and as Iago in Otello, Scarpia in Tosca, Jochanaan in Salome, and Amonasro in Aida.
 In the summer of 2011, Mr. Delavan completed his first performances as Wotan/Wanderer in Wagner’s Der Ring des Nibelungen for San Francisco Opera’s new production by Francesca Zambello. . . .
 The San Francisco Examiner said, “A great new Wotan has arrived.
 Mark Delavan is both majestic and heartbreakingly human.
 His acting, diction and warm, broad voice impress throughout…When he stumbles under the weight of his sorrow, when he spits out words of anger, Delavan joins the historic line of Wotans to remember.”

 In the 2013/14 season, Mr. Delavan takes his interpretation of Wotan to the Deutsche Oper Berlin after successful performances at the Metropolitan Opera under Fabio Luisi in the 2012/2013 cycles of Der Ring des Nibelungen.
-Also this season, Mr. Delavan will be seen at Atlanta Opera and with the Calgary Philharmonic as Scarpia in Tosca, as well as the Dutchman with Arizona Opera and the Four Villains in Les Contes d’Hoffmann at Palm Beach Opera.
+Also this season, he was seen as Don Carlo in La forza del destino at Washington National Opera, as well as the Dutchman with Arizona Opera and the Four Villains in Les Contes d’Hoffmann at Palm Beach Opera.
+Next season, he returns to San Francisco Opera and the Lyric Opera of Chicago as Scarpia.
+He will also create the role of Giovanni in the world premiere of Marco Tutino’s Two Women (La Ciociara) at San Francisco Opera and be heard in the US premiere of Kurt Weill's The Road of Promise with the Collegiate Chorale at Carnegie Hall, which will be commercially recorded.
 Highlights of last season include performances of Gianciotto in Zandonai’s Francesca da Rimini at the Metropolitan Opera, the title role in Rigoletto for Pittsburgh Opera, Scarpia in Tosca for San Francisco Opera, the Dutchman in Der Fliegende Holländer at the Princeton Music Festival, and Amonasro in Aida at the Ravinia Festival with the Chicago Symphony Orchestra under James Conlon.

 Recently, Mr. Delavan was heard as Wotan for Deutsche Oper Berlin, in performances of Das Rheingold and Siegfried with Donald Runnicles.
 He was heard as Scarpia in performances for the Canadian Opera Company and Pittsburgh Opera, and returned to Santa Fe Opera as Mandryka in a new production of Arabella.
 Mr. Delavan expanded his repertoire, adding the roles of Jupiter in Die Liebe der Danae for Deutsche Oper Berlin, and Renato in Un ballo in Maschera for Lyric Opera of Chicago.
 He was also heard as Iago for Deutsche Oper Berlin and Opera Company of Philadelphia, Jack Rance in La Fanciulla del West for Den Jyske Opera, Jochanaan for Barcelona’s Gran Teatre del Liceu, Falstaff for Pittsburgh Opera, Amonasro for Atlanta Opera, Wotan in Das Rheingold and Die Walküre, and as Scarpia, both with Deutsche Oper Berlin, as Jochanaan in concert for the Prague State Opera, and in his first performances as Wotan in Die Walküre for San Francisco Opera.